 These are both from Shapeways.
 The wheels were printed on the deck of the cart.
 It was a bit tricky getting them cut out.
 But it is otherwise a very nice REA cart.
 I will be adding details as time and money allows.
 This phase of layout building can get very expensive.

 I only have 1 bridge that simulates going across the width of the layout.
 There was a large elaborate staircase and pedestrian bridge included with the sale of the modules.
 I think it was many HO kits cobbled together but I do not know the manufacturer – but was told they are Faller HO.
 I liked it because it reminded me of an ancient steel stairs that could be in New York City someplace.
 The stairs were in need of significant repairs by the time I got it.
 It likely would have to be made even higher to clear Stack Container cars that did not exist in S when the stairs were originally made over 30 years ago.
 I could not figure out how it was used in that space it was built for.
 Further it would block the photography view into the one end of the train shed.
 Since I already decided to make the “Subway” access to the station as shown above these stairs could be repurposed and made much smaller.
 Making it smaller was a challenge as to what could be used and how to cut it apart.
 I got pretty lucky that where I did it cut matched the needed height very well.

 It is roughed out here after cutting apart.
 You can see I removed the wide steps and cut about half of the other steps off.
 There are plenty of parts leftover for another stairs later.
-I would like a pedestrian bride across the main lines just not for here.
+I would like to make a pedestrian bridge across the main lines just not for here.